cyanit/surge/PaulTODO.md

 Here's my sort of running todo as I think of it, in rough order

 * Glyph Switch
+  * All those colors exposed
+  * SVG Backgrounds per state
   * Gradients
-  * SVG Backgrounds
-  * Text rather than Glyph
 * Multi-Glyph-Switch
+* Do we keep the Multi-StringSwitch (like AB and OSC select) or combine?
+Probably combine.
 * Pitch Bend Area
 * Labels and Fonts
 * Region SVG Backgrounds (both direct and rounded)